windingtree/wt-hackathon/submissions/README.md

-Bear in mind, all projects must have its own git repository, the code must licensed under some open-source licence (eg: BSD, MIT, Apaache, GPL, ...).
+Bear in mind, all projects must have its own git repository, the code must licensed under some open-source licence (eg: BSD, MIT, Apache, GPL, ...).
 Repository needs to be linked in the description file.

 Only merged files in the [submissions/2019/](2019/) folder will be judged by